radialmonster/red-media-browser/readme.md

-# Reddit Image and Video Browser
+# Red Media Browser

 A lightweight Python desktop application that allows you to browse images and videos from Reddit.
 Built with [PyQt5](https://pypi.org/project/PyQt5/), [PRAW](https://praw.readthedocs.io/en/latest/), and [vlc](https://www.olivieraubert.net/vlc/python-bindings-doc/), this app displays media content from subreddits or user profiles and offers basic moderation tools if you’re a moderator.
+Images and videos downloaded are saved locally in a cached folder for future use, preventing downloading duplicate media in the future.

 ## Features